mohammadbashiri/MPI-python-workshop-march2019/course_summary.md

 3) List comprehension (combines loop, slicing, and if statement)
 4) What is a Numpy array, and why to use them? (motivation)
 5) Importing and Generating Data
+6) Saving Numpy arrays
-6) Getting insight about the Data (type, dimension, size, etc.)
+7) Data inspection (type, dimension, size, etc.)
-7) Manipulating the array (arithmetic operations, transpose, etc.)
+8) Manipulating Numpy arrays (arithmetic operations, transpose, etc.)
-8) Create different types of figures (e.g., line, scatter, etc.)
+9) Create different types of figures (e.g., line, scatter, etc.) and customize them

 ### Content
 - Boolean data structure, logical operations (and, or, etc.) and flow control